 AFLP also can cause low blood sugar, which can lead to coma and death.
-Additionally, the woman can experience bleeding throughout the body and arrhythmias, irregular heartbeats.
+Additionally, the woman can experience bleeding throughout the body and arrhythmias or irregular heartbeats.
 Another problem that can develop in women with AFLP is diabetes insipidus, a condition in which blood becomes too diluted, causing the person to produce very large amounts of urine.

 How common is this condition?
 AFLP develops in only 1 out of every 7,000 to 16,000 pregnancies.
 However, about 3 percent of pregnancies develop some kind of liver problem, so it is very important for doctors to distinguish AFLP from other pregnancy-related liver conditions.
 Such conditions include an extreme type of nausea and vomiting condition called hyperemesis gravidarum and certain other pregnancy complications.
-Once such complication is called preeclampsia, in which the woman experiences high blood pressure plus signs of damage to an organ, such as the kidney.
+One such complication is called preeclampsia, in which the woman experiences high blood pressure plus signs of damage to an organ, such as the kidney.
 This can lead to an extremely serious complication called eclampsia in which seizures develop on top of the preeclampsia symptoms.
-Another pregnancy condition that can look like AFLP is called intrahepatic cholestasis of pregnancy (ICP), which is characterized by an abnormally high flow of a liver fluid called.
+Another pregnancy condition that can look like AFLP is intrahepatic cholestasis of pregnancy (ICP), which is characterized by an abnormally high flow of a liver fluid called bile.
 This happens because levels of the pregnancy hormone, estrogen, are increased.
-One other condition that must be distinguished from AFLP is a life=threatening complication called HELPP syndrome, which stands for Hemolysis (breakdown of red blood cells), Elevated Liver enzymes (concentrations in the blood of enzymes from the liver are too high), and Low Platelet count (the number of blood clotting cells –platelets– in the blood is too low).
+One other condition that must be distinguished from AFLP is a life-threatening complication called HELPP syndrome, which stands for Hemolysis (breakdown of red blood cells), Elevated Liver enzymes (concentrations in the blood of enzymes from the liver are too high), and Low Platelet count (the number of blood clotting cells –platelets– in the blood is too low).

-One big clue that you have AFLP, however, is that it usually develops during late pregnancy, or even after delivery.
-If doctors think that you may have AFLP, they will get images of your liver using ultrasound examination, or computed tomography (CT), which can show excess fat in the liver.
+One big clue that you have AFLP, however, is that it usually develops during late pregnancy or even after delivery.
+If doctors think that you may have AFLP, they will get images of your liver using ultrasound examination or computed tomography (CT), which can show excess fat in the liver.
 Together with some blood tests, the imaging can help doctors rule out other conditions, like preeclampsia and hepatitis.
 By ruling out other conditions, doctors can be fairly sure that AFLP is the problem, although it is not a problem should it turn out that AFLP and preeclampsia both look possible, since the treatment is the same for both: the baby must be delivered as soon as possible.
 In the meantime, your doctors may need to give you various medications.

 As noted earlier, the treatment for AFLP is to deliver the baby.
 Usually this is done by cesarean section.
 Often before this can be done, the mother requires monitoring and treatment in the intensive care unit (ICU) to correct problems with blood pressure, blood sugar or other blood chemicals, or problems with bleeding.